Donders-Institute/bidscoin/docs/advanced.rst

        LOGGER.debug(f'This is a demo-plugin test routine, validating its working with options: {options}')

        return True

+   def is_sourcefile(file: Path) -> str:
+       """
+       This plugin function supports assessing whether the file is a valid sourcefile

+       :param file:    The file that is assessed
+       :return:        The valid dataformat of the file for this plugin
+       """

+       if file.is_file():

+           LOGGER.debug(f'This is a demo-plugin is_sourcefile routine, assessing whether "{file}" has a valid dataformat') return 'dataformat'

+       return ''

+   def get_attribute(dataformat: str, sourcefile: Path, attribute: str) -> str:
+       """
+       This plugin function supports reading attributes from DICOM and PAR dataformats

+       :param dataformat:  The bidsmap-dataformat of the sourcefile, e.g. DICOM of PAR
+       :param sourcefile:  The sourcefile from which the attribute value should be read
+       :param attribute:   The attribute key for which the value should be read
+       :return:            The attribute value
+       """

+       if dataformat in ('DICOM','PAR'):
+           LOGGER.debug(f'This is a demo-plugin get_attribute routine, reading the {dataformat} "{attribute}" attribute value from "{sourcefile}"')

+       return ''

    def bidsmapper_plugin(session: Path, bidsmap_new: dict, bidsmap_old: dict, template: dict, store: dict) -> None: